Skip to content

 Omega-3 and dietary supplements

-Taking omega-3 dietary supplements can be useful in certain situations, especially if it is difficult to obtain sufficient amounts of omega-3 fatty acids through your diet.
-In Germany, around 80% of people do not consume enough of these important fatty acids in their diet.
+Taking omega-3 supplements may be useful in certain situations, especially when it is difficult to get sufficient amounts of omega-3 fatty acids through your diet.
+In Germany, approximately 80% of people do not consume enough of these important fatty acids through their diet.

 Possible reasons for supplementation

-• Diabetes: If you have diabetes, you can take in combination with vitamin E and other antioxidants (e.g. b Astaxanthin, OPCs) may be beneficial.
+• diabetes: In case of diabetes, taking in combination with vitamin E and others antioxidants (e.g. astaxanthin, OPCs) can be beneficial.

-• Vegan diet: Most plant sources contain short-chain alpha-linolenic acid (ALA).
-Although this also has some health benefits, most studies have been carried out with eicosapentaenoic acid (EPA).
-This can also be supplied vegan as algae oil.
+• vegan diet: Most plant sources contain the short-chain alpha-linolenic acid (ALA).
+Although this also has some health benefits, most studies have been conducted with eicosapentaenoic acid (EPA).
+This can also be taken vegan as algae oil.

-• Omega 3 Index: Before supplementation you can have the Omega 3 Index determined.
-This measures the concentration of EPA and DHA in the red blood cells.
-Experts, like Dr. Peter Attia are in favor of keeping the Omega 3 index between 8 and 12%.
+• Omega 3 Index: Before supplementing, you can have the Omega 3 Index determined.
+This measures the Concentration of EPA and DHA in the red blood cells.
+Experts like Dr. Peter Attia recommend keeping the Omega 3 index between 8 and 12%.
 If your index is below this, supplementation could be an option.

 Tips for choosing a good Omega-3 supplement